ontodev/cogs/README.md

 - `field.tsv`: Field names used in tables (contains default COGS fields)
 - `sheet.tsv`: Table names in Sheet and details (empty) - the tables correspond to tabs in the Sheet

+All other tasks will fail if a COGS project has not been initialized in the working directory.

+---

 ### `delete`

 Running `delete` reads the configuration data in `.cogs/config.tsv` to retrieve the Google Sheet ID.
 This Google Sheet is deleted, and the `.cogs` directory containing all project data is also removed.
 Any TSVs specified as tables in the Sheet are left untouched.